 This year, we used a tiller to shape raised beds in 100′ rows and planted intensively.
 I couldn’t bring myself to do the 9-12″ recommended spacing for tomatoes and opted for 18″ instead.
 The root systems?
 Three feet on the best plants!
 That’s about half as large as what we’re used to seeing… AND it was in a tilled bed with nice loose soil.

 Those roots spoke to me loud and they spoke to me clear.
 And do you know what they told me?
-They told me that my tomatoes didn’t go as far trying to find the nutrients they needed to grow and thrive.
+They told me my tomatoes didn’t go far trying to find the nutrients needed to grow and thrive.
 Thankfully, we had heavily amended the soil in the spring and that helped us bring in a satisfactory harvest, but this year we had an unbelievable amount of pest pressure the likes of which I’ve never seen before.
 The entire top quarter of each row of tomatoes was skeletonized by tomato hornworms.
 (See photo later in the post.)
 In a normal year, I’ll see one, maybe two hornworms, at best.
 Often we’ll have growing seasons with not a hornworm in sight.